brendt/stitcher.io/src/content/blog/2020-08-29-dont-get-stuck.md

-*Note: this post isn't about my current job.*
+*Note: this post is about a previous job, not my current one.*

 Both managers were looking at me in disbelief, they seemed to be stunned for a few seconds.
 I just told them I'd decided to resign.
 One of them quickly recovered, smiled, and told me he regretted my decision.
 Though he also realised it's expected in our sector: people usually don't spend more than a few years at the same company.